Estonia

 Universities are free to set the level of tuition fees

-This applies to 12 other countries: Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, The Netherlands, Portugal, Slovakia, Sweden, Turkey, United Kingdom
+This applies to 13 other countries: Croatia, Flanders, Hungary, Ireland, Latvia, Lithuania, Luxembourg, The Netherlands, Portugal, Serbia, Slovakia, Sweden, United Kingdom

 100% Tuition fees for non-EU students at doctoral level